This post may contain affiliate links. Please read our disclosure policy.

 - Salt & thyme.

 You could also use baked chestnuts in other recipes.
-For example, chop them to add to salads, stir-fries, and risotto, mix them into stuffing (like in these Vegetarian Stuffed Carrots), enjoy chestnut soup, or turn them into chestnut puree to add to sauces and desserts.
+For example, chop them to add to salads, stir-fries, and risotto, mix them into stuffing, enjoy chestnut soup, or turn them into chestnut puree to add to sauces and desserts.
 What are your favorite ways how to eat roasted chestnuts?

 If you make the X too small when roasting chestnuts, it can make them harder to peel.
 You should also peel them when they’re just cool enough to handle.
 The more they cool, the harder they’ll be to peel.